-Just over two decades after recording the song with Pavarotti, their version "Ave Maria" cover rang out at the Church of Saint Ailbe in Co Limerick for the Irish singer's funeral in 2018.
+Just over two decades after recording the song with Pavarotti, their version of "Ave Maria" cover rang out at the Church of Saint Ailbe in Co Limerick for O'Riordan's funeral in 2018.
 Even more poignant was the fact that O’Riordan’s singing career had started in that very building, singing and playing keyboard for the choir.

 At the closing of her funeral, there was an eruption of applause both inside and outside the church when The Cranberries' “When You're Gone” played as the service came to an end.